GerritCodeReview/homepage/pages/gerrit/dev-plugins.md

 server using the [plugin install](cmd-plugin-install.html) command.

-Web UI plugins distributed as a single ‘.js\` file (or \`.html’ file for Polygerrit) can be deployed without the overhead of JAR packaging.
+Web UI plugins distributed as a single ‘.js\` file (or \`.html’ file for PolyGerrit) can be deployed without the overhead of JAR packaging.
 For more information refer to [plugin install](cmd-plugin-install.html) command.